 without arguments is enough if you want the configuration for your system compiler.
 While ccconfig is running, it will write lots of status information to stderr.
-When it's done, it will write a Perl hash table to stdout which can be directly used as a configuration for Convert::Binary::C.
+When it's done, it will usually dump a Perl hash table to stdout which can be directly used as a configuration for Convert::Binary::C.

-If you want the configuration for a different compiler, or ccconfig cannot determine your system compiler automatically, use ccconfig -c gcc32 if your compiler's name is gcc32.
+If you want the configuration for a different compiler, or ccconfig cannot determine your system compiler automatically, use if your compiler's name is gcc32.